directus-labs/guest-authoring/implementing-pagination-and-infinite-scrolling-in-nextjs/index.md

 export default directus;
 ```

-Make sure to modify `<your-directus-project-url>` with the correct URL.
+Make sure to modify `<your-directus-project-url>` with your project's URL.

 ## Fetching Data in Chunks